 INSTALL A ROOFING ANCHOR

-Roof anchors are essential when it comes to setting up a proper roof fall protection system, ideal to use for new constructions, re-roofing or any repair projects.
+Roof anchors are essential when it comes to setting up a proper roof fall protection system.
+You can use them on new construction, re-roofing, or any other repair projects.

 OSHA requires roof anchors to be rated at 5000 pounds per person.
 Make sure to double-check that before buying a new roof anchor.